 Sadly, child abduction for separated couples is not uncommon – even in our city and state.
 Many are surprised to learn that Australia has the highest rate of parental child abduction in the world (per capita), and that the majority of cases happen in Queensland.

-Whether a child abduction involves an attempt to take a child overseas or a child being held locally, Michael Lynch Family Lawyers are experienced in dealing with all aspects of child abduction law when urgent action is required.
+Whether a child abduction involves an attempt to take a child overseas or a child being held locally, the family law solicitors at Michael Lynch Family Lawyers in Brisbane are experienced in dealing with all aspects of child abduction law when urgent action is required.